Mary Baker Eddy: Malicious animal magnetism

 Later, Eddy set up "watches" for her staff to pray about challenges facing the Christian Science movement and to handle animal magnetism which arose.
 Gill writes that Eddy got the term from the New Testament account of the garden of Gethsemane, where Jesus chastises his disciples for being unable to "watch" even for a short time; and that Eddy used it to refer to "a particularly vigilant and active form of prayer, a set period of time when specific people would put their thoughts toward God, review questions and problems of the day, and seek spiritual understanding."
 Critics such as Georgine Milmine in Mclure's, Edwin Dakin, and John Dittemore, all claimed this was evidence that Eddy had a great fear of malicious animal magnetism; although Gilbert Carpenter, one of Eddy's staff at the time, insisted she was not fearful of it, and that she was simply being vigilant.
-According to Eddy it was important to challenge animal magnetism, because, as Gottschalk says, its "apparent operation claims to have a temporary hold on people only through unchallenged mesmeric suggestion.
-As this is exposed and rejected, she maintained, the reality of God becomes so vivid that the magnetic pull of evil is broken, its grip on one’s mentality is broken, and one is freer to understand that there can be no actual mind or power apart from God."

-As time went on Eddy tried to lessen the focus on animal magnetism within the movement, and worked to clearly define it as unreality which only had power if one conceded power and reality to it.
-Eddy wrote in Science and Health: "Animal magnetism has no scientific foundation, for God governs all that is real, harmonious, and eternal, and His power is neither animal nor human.
-Its basis being a belief and this belief animal, in Science animal magnetism, mesmerism, or hypnotism is a mere negation, possessing neither intelligence, power, nor reality, and in sense it is an unreal concept of the so-called mortal mind."
+As time went on, Eddy tried to lessen the focus on animal magnetism within the movement, and she worked to clearly define it as unreality which only had power if one conceded to it.
+Nonetheless it continued to play an important role in the teaching of Christian Science.

-The belief in malicious animal magnetism "remains a part of the doctrine of Christian Science."
+The belief in malicious animal magnetism remains a part of Christian Science doctrine.
 Christian Scientists use it as a specific term for a hypnotic belief in a power apart from God.

-They contend that it is "neither mysterious nor complex" and compare it to Paul's discussion of "the carnal mind...enmity against God" in the Bible.
+Hinduism, Buddhism, or other Eastern religions

+There is some debate on the possible influence of Hinduism, Buddhism, or other Eastern religions on Eddy and her work.
+The 33rd edition of Science and Health referenced the Bhagavad-Gita, which according to Gillian Gill was likely added by James Henry Wiggin, who worked as an editor for Eddy; however Eddy removed all references to Eastern religions in 1891.
+According to Stephen Gottschalk, Eddy consciously distinguished Christian Science from Eastern religions starting in the mid-1880s.
+According to Claire Badaracco, "Eddy knew little about" these religions.
+Damodar Singhal, however, believes that there were the "echoes" of Vedanta in her work, whether Eddy was directly influenced by Hindu philosophy or not.